The Three Phases of AI Governance

 When you evaluate any AI safety, governance, or agent framework, ask this one question:

-“Can you refuse an out-of-scope action before it runs — even when the user asks nicely and the model is confident?”
+“Can you refuse an out-of-scope action before it runs — even when the user is authorized, asks nicely and the model is confident?”

 If the answer isn’t a clean “yes”, they’re mostly operating in DURING and AFTER.